Full course description

-Upon successful completion of all courses and assessments, you will receive:
+Upon successful completion of all course requirements and assessments, you will receive:

-· Verified Certificates of Completion (for each individual course & the entire program)
+· Verified Certificate of Completion (for each individual course)

 · Credential from an accredited Integrative Health University to add to your resume as an advanced specialization

-· 2 CEUs for Nutritionists & NTPs (BCNS, NANP, NTA)*
+· 2 CEUs for Nutritionists, Holistic Health Professionals, NTPs and RDs (BCNS, NANP, NTA, AND)*

 *Other professional boards than those listed may also offer continuing education and/or financial reimbursement for this program.